Missing Link #12 - Glasgow Street

 Crossing 2 - Steel Avenue path to Loreburn Bridge

 A short traffic-free path provides a handy cut-through from Loreburn Bridge (by the Rowing Club), past Steel Avenue and through to Glasgow Street – but once there, cyclists and pedestrians have to negotiate the four lanes of traffic on their own.
 A toucan crossing here would benefit pedestrians and cyclists alike as there is currently not a single controlled crossing along the entire length of the Glasgow Street until you get to Tesco at Cuckoo Bridge retail park.
 Once across, there’s a nice ramp down onto Portland Drive for cyclists heading south towards the Ice Bowl.
 But to join Portland Drive heading north, cyclists are meant to use the shared-use path on the west side of Glasgow Street, up to the bus lay-by.
 Unfortunately this is not well signed and there are no road markings indicating this permitted use (this is also the case for a lot of Glasgow Street).
 Clarifying this with some more and/or clearer signage and road markings would be beneficial.
 Note that the camber on the Steel Avenue cycle path is awkward for trikes, wheelchairs and mobility scooters and should be improved to make it more accessible.
-[GW: Note, there are no pictures of Steel Avenue in these photos.
-Gilbert will re-shoot as I use it most days]
+View of the dual carriageway Glasgow Street with a crossing marked only by dropped kerbs

 Completing the route along Glasgow Street